 Mini Kamboj, Memorial Sloan Kettering Cancer Center’s Chief Medical Epidemiologist, explains what our patients and their families need to know about COVID-19 testing, quarantining after exposure, and more.

 If you have been exposed to someone with COVID-19 but are not experiencing any symptoms, you should get tested within 2 to 3 days after the exposure.
 If you do experience symptoms, you should get tested as soon as possible.
 While you are waiting for results, you should quarantine.

 Yes.
 If you have been exposed to someone with COVID-19, the people you live with should follow the same guidelines as above.
-Remember, Omicron infects faster than previous variants, and most people who develop infection test positive within 3 days of the exposure.
+Remember, some COVID-19 variants infect faster than other variants, and most people who develop infection test positive within a few days of the exposure.

 If you are planning to gather indoors with others, you should ensure that everyone around you is fully vaccinated and masked when not eating or drinking.
 You should do this even if you don’t have symptoms and have not been exposed to someone with COVID-19.
 If everyone takes a rapid at-home test before gathering, you can have an extra layer of reassurance.

 How long should I quarantine if I was exposed to someone with COVID-19 but I do not have COVID-19 myself?

 The CDC has information on their website about when to quarantine and for how long.
 More information from the CDC »Back to top